Hydrocynus

-Hydrocynus is a genus of large characin fish in the family Alestidae commonly called "tigerfish," native to the African continent.
+Hydrocynus is a genus of Characin fish in the family Alestidae commonly called "tigerfish," native to Africa.
 The genus name is derived from Ancient Greek ὕδωρ ("water") + κύων ("dog").
-(In fact, this fish is popularly referred to as poisson chien (dog fish) in French-speaking West Africa.)
-The genus contains five species, all popularly known as "African tigerfish" for their fierce predatory behaviour and other characteristics that make them excellent game fish.
+The genus contains five species, all commonly known as "African tigerfish" for their fierce predatory behaviour and other characteristics that make them excellent game fish.
 Hydrocynus are normally piscivorous, but H. vittatus is proven to prey on birds in flight.

+Taxonomy

+Hydrocynus was first proposed as a genus in 1816 by the French zoologist Georges Cuvier.
+In 1910 Carl Eigenmann designated Hydrocynus lucius as the type species of the genus, however, that name is a synonym of Boulengerella lucius, a Neotropical species which is classified in a different family.
+In 1952 Haroldo P. Travassos proposed the genus Hydrocionichthys with Hydrocynus forskahlii as its type species, as this genus is a junior synonym of Hydrocynus then H. forskahlii would be the type species of Hydrocynus.
+This may have to be ruled on by the International Commission on Zoological Nomenclature.
+This genus is classified in the African tetra family, Alestidae., in the order Characiformes.

 Evolutionary history

-The earliest fossils which have been identified as belonging to Hydrocynus are dated as Late Miocene, and have been found from the Chad, Maronga, Turkana and Semliki basins of northern and eastern Africa, in all of which Hydrocynus species still occur.
+The earliest fossils which have been identified as belonging to Hydrocynus are dated to the Late Paleocene/Early Eocene of Algeria, and from the middle Eocene of Libya.
+Hydrocynus remains are also known from the Late Miocene, and have been found from the Chad, Maronga, Turkana and Semliki basins of northern and eastern Africa, in all of which Hydrocynus species still occur.
 The oldest lineage appears to be that of Hydrocynus goliath, while lineages of H. brevis and H. forskahlii diverged in the Late Miocene and Pliocene while the lineages which formed H. tanzaniae and the "vittatus complex" appear in the Pliocene.

 Species

-Five species of Hydrocynus tigerfish are currently recognised.
+Hydrocynus contains the following valid species: